 Step 4: Solve error 12

 In the 13″ non-Touch Bar MacBook Pro, disabling the iSight camera PCIe bridge does the trick.
 The 13″ Touch Bar is slightly different in that it has one more Thunderbolt 3 controller to handle the two additional Thunderbolt 3 ports on the right side.
-Some have tried disabling the right Thunderbolt 3 port root and WiFi PCIe bridge with success on Touch Bar model.
+Some have success by disabling the PCI Express Root Port #9 – 9D18 that connects to the right Thunderbolt 3 ports and using the lower left Thunderbolt 3 port [closest to the TAB key] for eGPU.

 Windows Booting Procedure

 We’ve tested different combinations of the R9 Fury/X, RX 480, RX 580, GTX 980 Ti, GTX 1070, and GTX 1080 with the AKiTiO Node, Gigabyte AORUS Gaming Box, Mantiz Venus, Razer Core, and Sonnet Breakaway Box on a Late 2016 15″ MacBook Pro, a Mid 2017 13″ non-Touch Bar MacBook Pro, and a Mid 2017 13″ Touch Bar MacBook Pro.
 External GPU works well and reliably once these steps are completed successfully.
 A normal boot procedure is as follows:

 - Connect the external GPU to designated Thunderbolt 3 port and power MacBook Pro on